ccfontes/eg/README.md

 (ge inc [0] 1)
 ```

-Remove `WARNING: eg is a single segment namespace` warning with the compiler option `single-segment-namespace`:
+When building with ClojureScript JVM, remove `WARNING: eg is a single segment namespace` warning with the compiler option `single-segment-namespace`:
 ```clj
 {:cljsbuild
   {:builds